 The target group comprises members of Hamburg@work and invited guests from the group of specialist and management personnel from the digital and media sector.

-The series of events is intended to encourage an exchange of experience, new ideas and stimuli.
-The series brings members and other interested parties from the industry together.
-Guests are most welcome to attend and forge new networking contacts, exchange experience with members and to bring in their own ideas and suggestions.
+The series of events is intended to stimulate the exchange of experience, new ideas and impulses.
+Members and those interested in the industry will be brought together.
+Guests are cordially invited to make new network contacts, exchange experiences with members and contribute ideas and impulses.

 You have to experience new things in order to understand them.
 There are many places where the trends of tomorrow are currently evolving, with new technologies being developed and innovations implemented.
 Our learning journeys are genuine travelling conferences.
 They are aimed at all those members of the network who are interested in dealing with the issue of how these trends, technologies and innovations may impact the digitization of their own business and wish to exploit the possible courses of action for their companies.